BorisTyshkevich/Agents/fiddle/GPT.md

   * Re-run until all tests succeed.
   * Never stop to ask the user for confirmation — self-heal until success.

+## Formatting

+Always produce fully formatted SQL (multi-line, indented, commented).
+When sending the query to the ClickHouse fiddle API:
+- Use the same formatted SQL, do not minify or collapse into a single line.
+- Ensure all statements are separated by semicolons and syntactically complete.

 ## Execution Environment

 * Use `fiddle_clickhouse_com__jit_plugin.runQuery` to run queries.